SWIFTSIM/emulator/paper/paper.md

 where a deeper understanding of our subgrid models will be required to interpret results from upcoming surveys like LSST and EUCLID.

-A solution here comes trough the use of machine learning techniques.
+A solution here comes through the use of machine learning techniques.
 Training 'emulators' on a limited amount of simulations enables the evaluation of a fully continuous model based on changes in the underlying parameters.
 Instead of performing a new simulation for each required datapoint, the emulator can